bsdb0y/AndroidPasswordCracker/README.md

 4.Disconnect your tablet or smartphone from pc.

-5.Open command prompt type: adb connect IPADDRESS (IPADDRESS is the DHCP/IP address of your tablet or smartphone, which you can find by Wi-Fi -> current connected network)
+5.Open Terminal type: adb connect IPADDRESS (IPADDRESS is the DHCP/IP address of your tablet or smartphone, which you can find by Wi-Fi -> current connected network or Wi-Fi -> Advanced settings -> Ip address )

 Length of password is 4 digit in Asus Zenfone 4 A450CG.